Banksy tried to destroy his art after it sold for $1.4 million. The shredded version just went for $25.4 million.

 Syer’s guess turned out to be far too conservative.

 Over the past two decades, Banksy has grown into one of the most famous street artists in the world.
 The British graffiti artist, who’s maintained his anonymity over the decades, gained prominence through his many anti-establishment pieces, which he often paints secretly in public places.
 He has spray-painted two police officers kissing, one snorting cocaine off the ground, and several dressed in riot gear with yellow smiley faces.
-In 2019, his “Devolved Parliament” sold for $12.1 million — the Victorian-style painting depicted the British House of Commons filled with chimpanzees weeks before Great Britain was set to leave the European Union.
+In 2019, his “Devolved Parliament” sold for $12.1 million — the Victorian-style painting depicted the British House of Commons filled with chimpanzees weeks before Britain was set to leave the European Union.

 Early in his career, Banksy combined graffiti with performance art.
 In a 2003 exhibit, he painted on the bodies of live pigs.
-During another at a London gallery in 2005 featuring cheekily altered replicas of famous artists like Claude Monet and Vincent van Gogh, he released 200 live rats in the gallery.
+During another at a London gallery in 2005 featuring cheekily altered replicas of famous artists such as Claude Monet and Vincent van Gogh, he released 200 live rats in the gallery.
 That same year, he disguised himself so he could secretly install his own works on the walls of major museums in London and New York without getting caught.